German Shepherd Now

 Speed eating is one of the easiest risk factors to address, and for a breed as bloat-prone as this one, it is not something to ignore.
 A slow feeder, split meals, and calm mealtimes cost almost nothing and can spare your dog a life-threatening emergency.

-For more on building a solid feeding routine, start with our complete German Shepherd food guide or check how often to feed your German Shepherd for meal frequency guidelines by age.
+For more on building a solid feeding routine, start with our complete German Shepherd food guide or check our weight chart to make sure portions match your dog’s size.

 Disclaimer: This content is for general informational purposes only and is not veterinary advice.
 Consult a licensed veterinarian for decisions about your dog's health, diet, or medical care.
 Read full disclaimer →